Since you’ve clearly shown an interest in investing in real estate, you must be looking for new data on mortgage rates.

 Adjustable Rates

 The second type is adjustable rates.
-Contrary to fixed rates, these rates tend to change and do not retain the original payment amount.
+Contrary to fixed rates, these tend to change and do not retain the original payment amount.
 Their variability is owed to constant changes in the real estate market.

 With that in mind, you should learn to set aside a specific amount of funds so that you can pay off your obligations on time and avoid getting sucked into debt, which could jeopardize your investment property.